sassanix/BIAHHCONFIG/README.md

   - Fine-tuned configurations in BaseInput.ini and BaseUI.ini ensure responsive controls and a clear, well-scaled interface.

 - **Improved Hardware Detection:**
-  - BaseCompat.ini now includes revised thresholds for CPU speed, memory, and a dedicated entry for the RTX 3090 (Device ID 0x2204), please add your own by using Gpu-z.
+  - BaseCompat.ini now includes revised thresholds for CPU speed, memory, and a dedicated entry for the RTX 3090 (Device ID 0x2204), please add your own by using Gpu-Z.

 ---